Also serving Plainfield, Morris and surrounding areas

 Knee ACL Tear FAQs

-What if I ignore the injury?
+What if I ignore an ACL tear injury?

 A complete tear of the ACL ligament typically requires a surgical solution, as the ACL does not heal on its own.
 Without a functioning ACL ligament in the knee, you will experience instability of the knee and be more susceptible to cartilage injury and ultimately arthritis of the knee.
 Symptoms of osteoarthritis may not appear for a decade or more, but at some point your lifestyle and comfort will be significantly impacted.